 If you are enrolled in a program that is not approved to be offered in a fully online format, you will need to transition to on-campus instruction in order to graduate.
 By starting this degree program online, there is a risk that you will not be able to complete your degree if you cannot obtain the F-1 student visa or enter the US when you need to transition to on-campus attendance.

 The semesters that you complete remotely, online, will not count toward CPT or OPT eligibility.
 In order to be eligible for CPT or OPT, students must have been enrolled full-time, on-campus, in F-1 status for two consecutive semesters.

-For example, if you complete the Fall 2020 semester remotely, but then arrive on campus and complete Winter 2021 and Summer 2021 in F-1 status, then you will become eligible to apply for CPT beginning in the Fall 2021 semester (assuming that your Summer 2021 enrollment was full-time).
+For example, if you complete the fall 2021 semester remotely, but then arrive on campus and complete winter 2022 and summer 2022 in F-1 status, then you will become eligible to apply for CPT beginning in the fall 2022 semester (assuming that your winter and summer 2022 enrollments were full-time).

 Yes, there are.
 Full details can be found at https://umdearborn.edu/students/student-accounts/tuition-payments-due-dates/payment-plans Any questions can be directed to the Student Accounts office at firstname.lastname@example.org.